Invariant-based entanglement monotones as expectation values and their experimental detection: Introduction

-{\em Introduction. --} The preparation of multipartite quantum states and the characterization of their entanglement properties is one of the central issues of ongoing experimental research in quantum-information processing.
-Technological progress has made it possible to generate, e.g., GHZ and $W$ states for three and more qubits with trapped ions (up to eight qubits, \cite{Leibfried05,Haeffner05}) and photons (up to six qubits, \cite{JWPan2007,Weinfurter2009}).
-Moreover, an entangled four-qubit state that is locally inequivalent from the GHZ state, the so-called cluster state could be generated with photons~\cite{Zeilinger05,Weinfurter05}.
+The preparation of multipartite quantum states and the characterization of their entanglement properties is one of the central issues of ongoing experimental research in quantum-information processing.
+Technological progress has made it possible to generate, e.g., Greenberger-Horne-Zeilinger (GHZ) and $W$ states for three and more qubits with trapped ions (up to fourteen qubits, \cite{Monz2011}) and photons (up to eight qubits~\cite{Pan2011-8photons}).
+Moreover, an entangled state that is locally inequivalent to the GHZ state, the so-called cluster state could be generated with up to eight photons~\cite{Pan2012-cluster}.

 The experimental detection of entanglement is a rather subtle issue~\cite{Leifer04,vanEnk07}.
-Until now, the experimental characterization of entanglement has been carried out using entanglement witnesses or Bell inequalities (for a recent review see~\cite{GuehneReview2009}).
-The advantage of these methods is that the presence of entanglement in a given state can be inferred simply by measuring certain correlation functions of local observables.
-Although these methods are not strictly quantitative since to date there is no formulation of these concepts such that their results are invariant under stochastic local operations and classical communication (SLOCC)~\cite{BrussRev}, recent proposals exist on how (tight) lower bounds can be extracted with variable numerical effort~\cite{Guehne06,Eisert06,OsHyl10}.
+Until now, the experimental characterization of entanglement has been carried out using entanglement witnesses or Bell inequalities (for a recent review, see Ref.~\cite{GuehneReview2009}).
+The advantage of these methods is that the presence of entanglement in a given state can be inferred simply from measuring certain correlation functions of local observables.
+Although these methods are not strictly quantitative since to date there is no formulation of these concepts such that their results are invariant under stochastic local operations and classical communication (SLOCC)~\cite{BrussRev}, recent proposals exist on how (tight) lower bounds can be extracted with variable numerical effort~\cite{Guehne06,Eisert06,OsHyl10,LeeSim2012}.